rootabeta/YAFFeather/readme.txt

 D - Appoint yourself as RO/Dismiss other ROs
 ===============================
 CHANGELOG:
+3.8.1
+I removed that again because I came up with a smarter way to do self-ROing, kneel before my god-like wisdom

 3.8.0
 /!\ Added user-agent to comply with recent (and poorly rolled out) NS rule changes